 What are the signs of labor?
 How do you know labor is about to begin!
 How do you recognize signs that labor is near?
 If you pay close attention, you can see these signs of labor.
 And it means your labor and birth are happening.
 You’ll be holding your baby soon!

-If it’s your first baby, you may not even experience pre-labor contractions.
-They feel like mild menstrual cramps.
+Pre-labor contractions are a sign labor is near.
+But, if it’s your first baby, you may not even experience pre-labor contractions.
+These signs of labor may feel like mild menstrual cramps.
 Or you may feel an intermittent back ache.If you’ve already had one baby at least, your pre-labor contractions can literally last for days or weeks before the real work of labor begins.
 Though it may not mean that labor is about to start, it means your body and baby are moving in the right direction.

 Yes!
 It’s true.
-Your weight loss may be small,1-5 lbs., but it’s a true indication that labor is about to begin soon within hours or days.
+Your weight loss may be small,1-5 lbs., but it’s a true sign labor is near and will begin soon within hours or days.